 - Once you remove it from the oven, wait 10 minutes, flip cakes onto a cookie cooling rack and let cakes cool.

-- Once cool, wrap each layer individually in plastic wrap and refrigerate until ready to use.
+Once cool, wrap each layer individually in plastic wrap and refrigerate until ready to use.
 I like to leave my layers in the fridge for quite a bit so they can firm up and make it easier to assemble and decorate the cake.
-Specially an oil based cake such as this one, which is a super moist and fluffy cake.

 Dulce de Leche